-If you’ve been wondering how to keep healthy while traveling, there are a few key rules that you will want to abide by:
+It’s more important than ever to stay healthy while traveling.
+If you’ve been wondering how to keep healthy while traveling, there are a few key rules that you will want to abide by.
+You can also make some key preparations for if you get sick, so you can identify the problem and recover more quickly.

 Bring necessary medication with you: Different countries can have different medications available, meaning you may not have access to certain medicines you depend on while abroad.
 One important item to make note of when learning how to keep healthy while traveling is to make sure you bring enough medication for the entire duration of your visit plus an extra supply in the event that your trip is unexpectedly delayed.

 Maintain your workout routine: You may get caught up in the excitement of viewing sites that you thought you would only be able to dream about seeing, but make sure your body is receiving enough physical activity during your journey.
-If you will be participating in a lot of walking or bike tours this will not be hard to obtain.
+If you participate in a lot of walking or bike tours, this will not be hard to obtain.
 However, if your journey mainly consists of car, plane and train rides, you might need to schedule in a few workout sessions.

 Be aware of disease warnings: The World Health Organization (WHO) reports on important disease outbreak news.
 Make sure you check these reports frequently to ensure you will not be visiting an area with an outbreak and know how to handle the situation if you are.

 Get plenty of rest: Between traveling through the night, uncomfortable guest beds and trying to fit in every site you want to see, traveling can often lead to a lack of sleep.
-Make it a goal of getting a full eight hours of sleep each night.
+Make it a goal to get a full eight hours of sleep each night.
 If eight hours of sleep is not always possible, try to nap when safety and time allow.

 How to Prepare for Getting Sick While Abroad

-It is important for individuals who travel often to be prepared for illness that is associated with travel and know how to spot an illness coming on.
-The Centers for Disease Control and Prevention (CDC) suggests keeping an eye out for the following symptoms while traveling to ensure you stay healthy during your journey and keep from spreading an illness:
+It is important for individuals who travel to be prepared for illnesses associated with travel and know how to spot an illness coming on.
+The Centers for Disease Control and Prevention (CDC) suggests keeping an eye out for the following symptoms while traveling to ensure you stay healthy during your journey:

 - A fever of 100 degrees Fahrenheit (38 Celsius) or above